 Greening the Theatre Royal

-We have assembled a ‘Green Team’ of dedicated staff members and embarked on a series of energy efficiency and climate adaptation changes throughout the building (around the circular economy, waste management, biodiversity, and renewable energy technologies).
+Theatre Royal Waterford is actively working to reduce its impact on the environment.
+The theatre’s green team of dedicated staff members have embarked on a series of energy efficiency and climate adaptation changes throughout the building, focused on the circular economy, waste management, urban biodiversity, and renewable energy technologies.

 We are a member of the Green Arts Initiative, Ireland.
 Having recently conducted an environmental audit with partner Waterford City & County Council, we have begun to implement recommendations that aim to reduce the theatre’s carbon footprint and promote sustainability through artistic performance.

 As part of the project, artist Elaine McDonough (Newgrange Willow Design) created a recycled metal dancer that stands proud of place within the garden.
 Both the garden and the sculpture were inspired by nature but also theatrical performance and Theatre Royal’s rich heritage: the theme ‘All the World’s a Climate Stage’ is a play on Shakespeare’s famous line “All the World’s a Stage..”, from his comedy ‘As You Like It’, which was first performed at Theatre Royal on the building’s opening evening in 1785.